5 Transgender Artists Taking the Art World by Storm

-Long excluded by society and by extension the art world, the LGBT community and more specifically transgender artists are gradually gaining wider visibility.
+Long excluded by society and by extension the art world, the LGBTIA+ community and more specifically transgender artists are gradually gaining wider visibility.
 Art is a great way to bring visibility to the LGBT community, whose culture is rich and extensive.
-Discover with Artsper five transgender artists who disrupt the conventions of LGBT art and through their art learn more about their trials, tribulations and their perception of society.
+With Artsper, discover five transgender artists who disrupt the conventions of LGBTQIA+ art.
+Through their art learn more about their trials, tribulations and their perception of society.

-The project “In Plain Sight” was supported by a group of 80 artists, and led by himself and Rafa Esparza with the goal of denouncing the American culture of incarceration, especially towards immigrants.
+The project “In Plain Sight” was supported by a group of 80 artists.
+Led by Cassils and Rafa Esparza, it had the goal of denouncing the American culture of incarceration, especially towards immigrants.
 In this performance, airplanes flew over major US cities writing powerful phrases like “Care, Not Cages” and “Stop Crimmigration Now” in the sky.

 2. Yishay Garbasz

 Yishay Garbasz is an Israeli-British transgender artist, born in 1970.
 She expresses herself through a number of disciplines including photography, performance and installation.
 Yishay Garbasz mainly explores the notions of trauma and post-traumatic memories.
 This subject is directly related to her family history, especially her mother, a survivor of the concentration camps of the Second World War.

 The Israeli-born artist has also lived in many countries, which has provided her with multiple inspirations.
 For example, she spent some time in Japan in 2014 creating a work called “Ritual and Reality” in the area of the Fukushima nuclear explosion that occurred a year earlier.
 Her first acclaimed work was made over five years, between 2004 and 2009.
 “In My Mother’s Footsteps” follows all the traumatic memories inherited from her mother and the artist’s journey to the places where her mother suffered the Holocaust.